-Charter School will comply with state requirements for participation in and administration of all state-mandated tests, including computer-based assessments.
-Charter School shall submit and maintain complete, accurate, and up-to-date California Longitudinal Pupil Achievement

-Data System (CALPADS) data in accordance with the requirements of California Code of Regulations, title 5, section 861.
-Charter School hereby grants authority to the State of California to provide a copy of all test results directly to the District as well as to Charter School.
-Test results for the prior year, if not provided directly to the District by the State, will be provided by Charter School to the District no later than September 1 of each year.
+Charter School agrees to comply with state requirements for participation and administration of all state-mandated tests, including computer-based assessments.
+Charter School shall submit and maintain complete, accurate, and up-to-date California Longitudinal Pupil Achievement Data System (CALPADS) data in accordance with the requirements of California Code of Regulations, title 5, section 861.
+Charter School hereby grants authority to the State of California to provide a copy of all test results directly to the District as well as Charter School.
+Upon request, Charter School shall submit, in the requested format (e.g., CD), a copy of the results of all state-mandated tests to the District.